 4.5.3 Insults & Harassment

-Insulting and/or harassing any participants, team members, team administrators, and/or HSEL staff is prohibited in any method (in-game, match chat, or unofficial channels such as social media or Discord).
+Insulting and/or harassing any participants, Organization members, Organization administrators, and/or HSEL staff is prohibited in any method (in-game, match chat, or unofficial channels such as social media or Discord).

 The High School Esports League aims to make esports and gaming accessible and inclusive to all groups of students and the marginalization or harassment of any person or group of people will not be tolerated.